 - Public transportation is your best bet to navigate the city, as Thanksgiving Day can be gridlocked in New York City.
 Be sure to plan your route in advance and check the MTA website for closures and delays.
 For folks coming from just outside the city, Metro North and LIRR is a good option.

 - Scout places nearby your “campsite” to grab food or coffee or go to the bathroom, but be aware that many establishments won’t allow you to run in and use the bathroom—you’ll have to sit down and eat.
-The Macy’s website has a handy coffee, food, and restroom feature on its interactive map.

 - Bring snacks!
 Load up on water, bars, and whatever else you’ll need to be comfortable for a few hours before Thanksgiving dinner.